namsral/Skeyword/README.markdown

 1. Add your favourite search engines to the keywords.json file
 2. Launch a Terminal and run the following command:

         python skeyword.py

-To choose an alternative port of keywords file see the help message:
+For more options see the help message:

     python skeyword.py --help